ABridoux/BooleanExpressionEvaluation/README.md

 A useful property of an `Expression` is `variables`, which is an array of the names of all the variables involved in the expression.

 The default regular expression to match a variable is `[a-zA-Z]{1}[a-zA-Z0-9_-]+`.
-You can choose to use an other regular expression by providing it when initializing an expression:
+You can choose to use an other regular expression by providing it when initialising an expression:

 ```swift
 let expression = try?
 Expression("#variable >= 2", variablesRegexPattern: "[a-zA-Z#]{1}[a-zA-Z0-9#]+")
 ```
-If you always use the same regular expresion, you should consider to write an extension of `Expression` to add the initializer with this default expression.
+If you always use the same regular expression, you should consider to write an extension of `Expression` to add the initialiser with this default expression.
 So with our last example:

 ```swift
 extension Expression {